dede114/dede114/README.md

 Artificial Intelligence:  Leveraging AI to solve real-world challenges.

 # 🌐 Connect with Me
 Let's connect and collaborate!
-Feel free to reach out to me on [LinkedIn](www.linkedin.com/in/halil-dede-68a003118) to discuss anything related to data science, machine learning, or artificial intelligence.
+Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/halil-dede-68a003118) to discuss anything related to data science, machine learning, or artificial intelligence.
-Linkedin: halil-dede-68a003118

 Looking forward to exploring and contributing to exciting projects together!